GoldenGeneral22/OpenstreamdeckV2/README.md

 # OpenstreamdeckV2-main
-A 3D-printable Version of a streamdeck with 6 keys and volume control encoder(increase, decrease, mute) using a RP2040 Microcontroller.
+A 3D-printable Version of a streamdeck with 6 keyswitches(F13-F18) and volume control rotary encoder(increase, decrease, mute) using a RP2040 Microcontroller.

 ## External Works used: